LCRERGO/notes/references.md

 - [Sysctl Explorer](https://sysctl-explorer.net/)
 : Sysctl Explorer is a compreheensive referece for sysctl documentation.
-Since most of sysctl options are scattered through architecture specific pages under Kernel documention having a indexed reference for that is a lot of help.
+Since most of sysctl options are scattered through architecture specific pages under Kernel documentation having a indexed reference for that is a lot of help.

 - [Repology](https://repology.org/)
 : Repology is search engine to query software package versions on different